ADCS - Privilege Escalation as a Service

 Certifried

-My computer is now named like the domain controller.
-For this, the value for creating more computers in the domain must be set so that more can be added.
-By default, this is 10 (ms-DS-MachineAccountQuota) if you don't have a more privileged account yet.
+My computer is now named as the domain controller.
+To do this, the value for creating more computers in the domain must be set so that more can be added.
+By default, this is 10 (ms-DS-MachineAccountQuota) if you don't already have a more privileged account.

 This vulnerability was patched by Microsoft in May 2022.
 Exploitation via Kerberos or Schannel is therefore not possible if CA and DC are patched.

-The patch writes another parameter to the certificate, which is szOID_NTDS_CA_SECURITY_EXT the SID of the user.
+The patch writes another parameter into the certificate, the szOID_NTDS_CA_SECURITY_EXT which makes SID of the user.

-If it was not patched after all or the CT_FLAG_NO_SECURITY_EXTENSION (0x80000) at msPKI-Enrollment-Flag is set, it still works.
-Create a new computer with certipy, but an alternative one dNSHostName register.
+If it wasn't patched after all or the CT_FLAG_NO_SECURITY_EXTENSION (0x80000) im msPKI-Enrollment-Flag is set, it still works.
+Create a new computer with certipy, but an alternate one dNSHostName register.

 certipy account create -user NEW_COMPUTER -u USER -p PASSWORD -target IP/FQDN_DC -dns DC_NAME

 Then you request a certificate.
-Since for computer certificates the dNSHostName is used, nothing needs to be "manipulated" here.
-The Machine Certificate template is used for this purpose.
+Because for computers certificates of dNSHostName is used, nothing has to be "manipulated" here.
+The Machine Certificate template is used for this.

 Pass the Cert

-If the login with the certificate does not work because it is not supported, you will get the following error message:
+If the login with the certificate does not work because it is not supported, you will receive the following error message:

 Fehler: